 Charms to Defy Witchcraft

 The belief in, and fear of, witches was a very real thing in earlier centuries.
 Protecting yourself from witchcraft involved a range of superstitions and, you guessed it, charms.
 Making witch bottles was a way to divert the power of a witch back towards him or her.

 An 1800 anti-witchcraft rhyme from Teesdale apparently kept witches at bay;

 Let me go quietly by thee!”
 (2002: 47)

 I’m sure the irony of using charms, associated with witches, to repel witches wasn’t lost on them.
 Though, if the reciting of charms made you a witch… well, I’ll leave you to work out the rest.

 It’s possible some witches believed in the power of their charms.
+Choosing rhymes made them easier to remember and possibly pass on to others.
 For others, they may have chosen to recite simple rhymes to make a boring task more exciting.
-Much like sea shanties and work songs.

 Either way, charms pass into legend, their original uses often stripped away when they pass out of history.
 And in all honesty, what’s the difference between a witch chanting a charm over a cup of tea to boost her mood…and a New Age ‘spiritual’ person chanting affirmations to improve their self esteem?

 Which charms would you use – and why?

 Bath, Jo (2002), Dancing with the Devil: And Other True Tales of Northern Witchcraft, Newcastle upon Tyne: Tyne Bridge Publishing.